dreamfactorysoftware/platform-wiki/about-snowplow/Developer-FAQ.md

 <a name="enrichmentfreq">
 ## How often can I run the Enrichment process?

-Regarding the Enrichment process: many Snowplow users simply schedule the Enrichment process to run over night, so that they have yesterday's latest data ready for them when they get to the office.
+Many Snowplow users simply schedule the Enrichment process to run overnight, so that they have yesterday's latest data ready for them when they get to the office.

-However, if you require more data recency, there is no reason not to run the Enrichment process more often.
+However, if you require better data recency, you can run the Enrichment process more often.
 Some users run the job every 4 or 6 hours, and we know of at least one company running the process every hour.

-As you increase run frequency towards the per-hour mark, there are some important things to bear in mind:
+As you increase run frequency towards the every-hour mark, there are some important things to bear in mind:

+* Do make sure that your Enrichment process can happily finish within the 1 hour period.
+The next Enrichment process starting before the last one has finished will break things currently (see #195 for details)

 <a name="recency"/>
 ## What data recency is Snowplow capable of?